 If you are starting a new pupil premium strategy plan, use this blank template.
-If you are continuing a strategy plan from last academic year, you may prefer to edit your existing statement.
+If you are continuing a strategy plan from last academic year, you may prefer to edit your existing statement, if that version was published using the template.

-Before publishing your completed statement, delete the instructions (text in italics) in this template, including this text box.
+Before publishing your completed statement, delete the instructions (text in italics) in this template, and this text box.